-CCTV in licensed vehicles
+19 Vehicles - CCTV in licensed vehicles

-- 3.19 The Licensing Authority recognises the importance of driver and passenger safety and encourages ways to reduce risks such as prepayment of fares, driver screens, radio link schemes and CCTV surveillance systems. - 3.20 The Licensing Authority does not require enhanced security or CCTV measures to be in vehicles at this time.
-However the Authority wishes to support the trade in taking sensible measures to protect the drivers and passengers in licensed vehicles and does recognise that there are benefits to the trade and public where CCTV is installed in licensed vehicles.
-It is therefore left to the judgement of the proprietors, drivers and operators to determine the taking of such measures. - 3.21 Where drivers, proprietors and operators have considered it appropriate to install CCTV in their vehicles as a safeguarding measure, they must notify the council prior to installation.
-They must be registered with the ICO and comply with all aspects of data protection and CCTV codes of practice.
-Further information can be found on the following link .https://ico.org.uk/ - 3.22 CCTV must be professionally installed to ensure no interference with other equipment, in such a manner that it does not increase the risk of injury or discomfort to the driver and passengers, or affect any other safety system or in any way breach the motor vehicle construction and use regulations.
-It must be regularly checked and maintained, be openly overt and the vehicle must display the required signage. - 3.23 CCTV must not be used to record conversations of the travelling public as it is highly intrusive.
-Some systems have a driver panic button which if activated does record sound, this should only be used in extreme circumstances, such as in response to any disagreements or arguments between driver and the passengers, any situations of verbal abuse or any threat of physical violence. - 3.24 The Licensing Authority reserves the right to amend CCTV specification form time to time as the need arises, having regard to changes in technical standards, case law, national policy or any other circumstances that make it reasonable to amend the current specification.
+- 19.1 The Licensing Authority recognises the importance of driver and passenger safety and encourages ways to reduce risks such as prepayment of fares, driver screens, radio link schemes and CCTV surveillance systems. - 19.2 The Licensing Authority does not require enhanced security or CCTV measures to be in vehicles at this time. - 19.3 However, the Authority wishes to support the trade in taking sensible measures to protect the drivers and passengers in licensed vehicles and does recognise that there are benefits to the trade and public where CCTV is installed in licensed vehicles.
+It is therefore left to the judgement of the proprietors, drivers and operators to determine the taking of such measures. - 19.4 Where drivers, proprietors and operators have considered it appropriate to install CCTV in their vehicles as a safeguarding measure, they must notify the licensing authority prior to installation. - 19.5 They must be registered with the ICO and comply with all aspects of data protection and CCTV codes of practice.
+Further information can be found on the following link https://ico.org.uk/ - 19.6 Any CCTV must be professionally installed to ensure no interference with other equipment, in such a manner that it does not increase the risk of injury or discomfort to the driver and passengers or affect any other safety system or in any way breach the motor vehicle construction and use regulations. - 19.7 It must be regularly checked and maintained, be openly overt and the vehicle must display the required signage. - 19.8 CCTV must not be used to record conversations of the travelling public as it is highly intrusive.
+Some systems have a driver panic button which if activated does record sound, this should only be used in extreme circumstances, such as in response to any disagreements or arguments between driver and the passengers, any situations of verbal abuse or any threat of physical violence.

+19.9 The Licensing Authority reserves the right to amend CCTV specification from time to time as the need arises, having regard to changes in technical standards, case law, national policy or any other circumstances that make it reasonable to amend the current specification.

-Maintenance of vehicles
+20 Vehicles - Maintenance of vehicles

-- 3.25 Licensed vehicles have high usage and mileage and it is in the public interest, as well as the drivers, to ensure that vehicles are properly maintained. - 3.25 The Council expects commitment from drivers and operators to ensure that a planned preventative maintenance programme is undertaken on vehicles.
+- 20.1 Licensed vehicles have a high usage and mileage.
+Therefore, it is in the public interest, as well as the drivers and operators, to ensure that vehicles are properly maintained. - 20.2 The Council expects commitment from drivers and operators to ensure that a planned and recorded preventative maintenance programme is undertaken on all licenced vehicles.

-Vehicle testing
+21 Vehicles - Vehicle testing